Breadcrumb

 We help you and your family learn more about postpartum depression and the education and support that is available.

-All new moms will be offered screening for depression around the time your baby is 8 weeks old.
+- All new moms will be offered screening for depression around the time your baby is 8 weeks old.
 This screening is a short list of questions called the Edinburgh Postnatal Depression Scale or EPDS.
-Your answers help us to learn more about your feelings and what supports might help you.
-This may include a referral to your doctor or care provider for further follow up.
 Review our "How are you feeling?
 Baby blues, anxiety and depression" brochure.

-Public Health Parent/Baby Groups: Free drop in programs for parents & caregivers of infants 1-12 months of age.
+- Public health parent/baby groups: Free drop in programs for parents and caregivers of infants 1-12 months of age.
 Learn about a variety of topics related to the first year of your baby’s life and connect with other parents of young children.
-Find available parenting classes and contact your local public health centre/unit and speak with a nurse to learn more.
+Find available parenting classes (search "parenting classes") and contact your local public health centre/unit and speak with a nurse to learn more.

 Connect with your family doctor or midwife to talk about how you are feeling.
 They are available to assess and diagnose your symptoms.